 In Star Wars, you remember the joy (emotional) of Luke blowing up the Death Star and (temporarily) defeating the Evil Empire.
 But how big was the hole he had to shoot at? (logical)

 In the same way, emotion-led stories for brands create strong long-lasting connections.

 Coke’s Teach the World to Sing.

 The marketing stories behind these ads create strong emotional connections.
-There’s no functional product features, but you get the emotional senses of bold innovation, family connection and global harmony.
-That’s why storytelling in marketing is so powerful, it creates these deep and long-lasting connections.
+There are no functional product features, but you get the emotional sense of bold innovation, family connection and global harmony.
+That’s why storytelling in marketing is so powerful.
+It creates these deep and long-lasting connections.

 A final quick story

 Let’s finish with a quick story, to bring these different storytelling components together.

 Your phone pings with a new message. (grab attention) It’s an email from your cousin headed “Urgent : Help needed”. (you recognise this situation, it’s happened to you)

 She’s studying for a business degree at university.
 She’s got an assignment to review a marketing plan for a business (the theme is marketing plans).
 She knows you work in a business which “does some marketing”.
 She’s asking if you can share your marketing plan and answer some questions for her.

 Except you don’t have a marketing plan (the problem).
 Sure, you do some marketing, but it’s all a bit ad hoc.
 Who’s got time to write a marketing plan? (the problem and theme restated).